Recently the I.R.S. made significant changes to the tax treatment of Individual Retirement Accounts.

-In January of 2002 the I.R.S. made significant changes to the tax treatment of Individual Retirement Accounts in order to simplify the distribution and inheritance process.
-While the new rules are not entirely simple, they do include many benefits to those who defer income using IRAs and similar tax deferred vehicles for retirement.
+While the new rules are not entirely simple, they do include benefits to those who defer income using IRAs and similar tax deferred vehicles for retirement.

-In a nutshell, there are several new strategies to lower your present and future tax obligations by planning ahead.
+In a nutshell, there are now different strategies to lower your present and future tax obligations by planning ahead.
 And when inheriting an IRA, you can create a stretch IRA (also known as a beneficial IRA or multi-generational IRA) and defer income taxes on the majority of the account.

 Unfortunately, many consumers may not always be aware of these new retirement plan strategies.
 While there are different factors that will adjust the distribution of an IRA at passing, it is important to touch upon the most common beneficial plans.